TheRealAnonymous008/quartz/content/details/mathematics/game theory/Game Theory - Strategy.md

 * We can analyze solution concepts by evaluating three things
 	* *Existence* - a solution concept must apply to a wide variety of games.
 It applies generally and we can show that it results in an equilibrium.
 	* *Uniqueness* - a solution concept must restrict the set of possible outcomes to a smaller set of reasonable outcomes.
 Ideally, we want a single unique outcome.
-	* *Invariance* - Slight perturbations in the payoff functions do not affect the predictions of a robust solution concept.
+	* *Invariance* - Slight [[Perturbation Theory|perturbations]] in the payoff functions do not affect the predictions of a robust solution concept.

 * We may want solutions to games that are *socially desirable*.
 An outcome is **socially undesirable** if there is a better outcome that would make some people better off without harming anyone else.  *This is captured in Pareto optimality*.